Experimental finance: Scientific value

 Financial economics has one of the most detailed and updated observational data available of all branches of economics.
 Consequently, finance is characterized by strong empirical traditions.
-Much analysis is done on data from stock exchanges including bids, asks, transaction prices, volume, etc. There is also data available from information services on actions and events that may influence markets.
+Much analysis is done on data from international markets including bids, asks, transaction prices, volume, etc. There is also data available from information services on actions and events that may influence markets.
 Data from these sources is not able to report on expectations, on which theory of financial markets is built.
 In experimental markets the researcher is able to know expectations, and control fundamental values, trading institutions, and market parameters such as available liquidity and the total stock of the asset.
 This gives the researcher the ability to know the price and other predictions of alternative theories.
 This creates the opportunity to do powerful tests on the robustness of theories which were not possible from field data, since there is little knowledge on the parameters and expectations from field data.